digitopvn/diginext/readme.md

 ---

-## Credits
+## Credits / Donations

+This is a **ONE-MAN** project & I've been spending a lot of time for it, although it's my hobby project, I still need beers to keep the momentum.
-If you enjoyed this project — or just feeling generous, consider buying me a beer.
+If you enjoyed this project — or just feeling generous, consider buying me some beers.
 Cheers! 🍻

 <a href="https://www.buymeacoffee.com/duynguyen" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-green.png" alt="Buy Me A Coffee" height=48 ></a>